Are you spending countless hours on lesson planning, yet still feel like you don’t know what you’re doing from day to day?

 Rachel says, “My co-teacher and I would meet weekly to discuss what the standard we’re addressing that week meant, what activities we would do, and what assessment we would give.
 We would also discuss the structure of each class.”

 This is the step where you want to break down what you’ll be doing each day.
-You’re planning all 5 days in advance.
-That’s really important, because otherwise you’re going to be stuck on this hamster wheel where you never know what you’re doing the next day in the classroom.
+You’re planning all five days in advance.
+That’s really important because otherwise, you’re going to be stuck on this hamster wheel where you never know what you’re doing the next day in the classroom.
 You’ll have no choice but to spend every evening planning the next day’s lessons, which is exhausting for you as the teacher and tends to lead to lessons that aren’t necessarily cohesive.

 When you plan day by day, it’s much harder to look at the connection between the lessons and keep sight of the unit as a whole.
 That doesn’t mean you won’t adjust your lessons each day, but the majority of the planning work should be done before Monday morning so that you’re not floundering every night trying to figure out what you’re going to do with your students the next day.